c25core/c25/doc/howto-mn-setup.md

 	masternodeprivkey=C25MNPrivateKey
 	```
 	where
-	>C25MNUser is custom user for RPC access,
+	>C25MNUser is custom user for RPC access, <br/>
-	>C25MNpassword is custom password for RPC access,
+	>C25MNpassword is custom password for RPC access,<br/>
-	>C25MNPrivateKey is output of command `masternode genkey` from your control wallet.
+	>C25MNPrivateKey is output of command `masternode genkey` from your control wallet.<br/>

     Also you can add some additional parameters such as:
 	```